cryham/ccc/Readme.md

 ## Crystal Color Center
-The program allows managing file and directory patterns (e.g. extension or name matches) for:
+The program allows managing file and directory patterns (e.g. extensions or name matches) for:
 - [Double Commander](http://doublecmd.sourceforge.net/) (in Options - Colors - File types)
 - Total Commander (in Configuration - Display - Color - Define colors by file type).
-Since editing many patterns in those is way too slow.
+Since editing many patterns in those is way too slow and tedious.

 To download go to [Releases](https://github.com/cryham/ccc/releases).
 Press Ctrl-F1 in program to see Help screen.

+### Features

 Currently you can:
 - Save and load program's own project xml file(s)